SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/TechReview.rst

     How about something like this as a start:
     Pattern matching is a combination of conditional branching and value binding.

+..
+You're matching the shape of a value instead of individual elements.
+   You're both checking for proprties of a value and extracting properties out of it that are dependant on the value actually being of that shape.
+   It's a way to safely do this & provide a convenient notation.

+..
+In the context of a refenerence, talk about what conditions a pattern form checks for.
+   There's the aspect of testing the value and then recursively matching a pattern to parts of that. ie If you have a tuple pattern, it matches each element of the tuple pattern against the tuple.
+   We don't call it this, but it's similar to a tree-structure pattern matching like other languages have -- you match against the structure of something instead of the particular value.

+..
+We have patterns in other places like 'var' and 'for' but it might make sense to talk about those as different things because the implementation doesn't quite line up.
+   The LangRef tries to talk about them as the same conceptual idea but they were implemented separately, and they're still growing together.

 .. docnote::
     Here's a list of where patterns are most commonly used.